mesosphere/dcos-docs-site/pages/1.12/cli/install/index.md

     Follow the instructions in the DC/OS CLI.
 For more information about security, see [Security](/1.12/security/).

     Your CLI should now be authenticated with your cluster!
 Enter `dcos` to get started.
+You can learn more about managing your cluster connections [here](/1.12/cli/command-reference/dcos-cluster/).

 <a name="macos"></a>
 # Installing on macOS